Frequently Asked Questions

 What other important forms need to be turned in before the start of school?

-The student needs to complete the blue FERPA form, which allows us to talk to any authorized party listed on the form about the tuition account and payment arrangements.
+The student needs to complete the online FERPA form, which allows us to talk to any authorized party listed on the form about the tuition account and payment arrangements.
 The student also needs to sign the Federal Title IV Authorization form.
 This form allows us to use federal aid monies to pay for miscellaneous fees other than tuition and board, and also allows us to hold any refunds on the student account if that is what is desired.
+All forms are completed online.

 Can my parents/guardians check my balance?

 You can give your parents/guardians access to your account via the self-service portal.
 Under self-service, the student will click on My Profile, and Shared Access.
 There, they will invite the user.
-There are a number of options available to share, including but not limited to: tuition balance, financial aid and grade reports.
-We also currently send out monthly statements to the student’s home address.
+There are a number of options available to share, including but not limited to tuition balance, financial aid, and grade reports.
+We also publish monthly statements to the student's Self Service portal.
 We ask that you review these statements to verify that all the charges and aid are correct.

 Back to top